prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 func NewPrometheusSDDiscoveredTargets(name NameAttr) PrometheusSDDiscoveredTargets { ... }
 ```

-A callback-based gauge (`prometheus.GaugeFunc`) is the one case where generated code cannot own the whole metric.
-Its value comes from a closure that reads live server state at scrape time, and that closure can only be written by hand in the package — it references runtime objects the generator knows nothing about.
+A callback-based gauge (`prometheus.GaugeFunc`) is special: its value is pulled from a closure at scrape time rather than `Set()` by the program, so the no-argument constructor that the other instruments get does not fit.
 For these metrics the registry sets `only_opts: true`:

 ```yaml
   - id: metric.prometheus_tsdb_head_series